FIWARE-Ops/docs.TourGuide/doc/connection-to-the-internet-of-things/deep-dive.md

 ## Documentation

-Should you wish to learn much more about this chapter, please check out the following in-depth documentation about IoT Agents:
+Should you wish to learn much more about connecting to IoT, please check out the following in-depth documentation about IoT Agents:

 * Read the full [IoT Agent library documentation](https://iotagent-node-lib.readthedocs.io/en/latest)
 * [IoT Agent library Open API Specification](